 Finding the best way to accept credit card payments online is hard.
 Because when it comes to running your small business, choosing a payment processor is a pretty important part of ensuring you get paid (and paid fairly).

-You’ve probably done your fair share of searching, “How to accept credit card payments online” only to be met with lists upon lists of “The Top Howevermany Payment Processing Merchants.”
+You’ve probably done your fair share of searching, “How to accept credit card payments online” for your mall business only to be met with lists upon lists of “The Top Howevermany Payment Processing Merchants.”

 Avoid playing your own personal game of eenie meenie miny moe.
 Don’t choose an online payment processor without considering how your choice will impact your business and your customers.